aisingapore/sealion/README.md

 ## Performance and Benchmarks

-SEA-LION achieves better or competitive performances on tasks in regional languages while retaining the general performance of Gemma 2.
+SEA-LION achieves better or competitive performance on tasks in regional languages while retaining the general performance of Gemma 2.

 Our [leaderboard is here](https://leaderboard.sea-lion.ai).